Marcus Semien Player Props: Rangers vs. Astros

 Marcus Semien At The Plate

-- Semien is hitting .236 with four doubles, a home run and three walks.
+- Semien has four doubles, a home run and three walks while hitting .237.

-- Semien has reached base via a hit in eight games this year (of 13 played), and had multiple hits in five of those games.
+- In 64.3% of his 14 games this season, Semien has picked up at least one hit.
+He's also had five multi-hit games.

 - He has gone deep in one game this season.

-- In four games this season (30.8%), Semien has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (35.7%), Semien has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven of 13 games this season, and more than once 3 times.
+- He has scored in 50.0% of his games this year, with two or more runs scored in 21.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.